 NDD vs Market Maker Broker

-When choosing a forex broker, one of the key decisions traders must make is whether to use a No Dealing Desk (NDD) broker or a Market Maker broker.
-Each type of broker operates differently and offers unique advantages and disadvantages, impacting trading strategies and overall trading experience.
+When choosing a forex broker, one of the key decisions traders must make is whether to use a No-Dealing-Desk (NDD) broker or a Market-Maker broker.
+Each type of broker operates differently and offers unique advantages and disadvantages, which impact trading strategies and the overall trading experience.

 No Dealing Desk (NDD) Brokers